 Have you ever played the game telephone?
 It’s a fun game to play especially if you’re in a group of giggling girls.
 I remember playing the game at summer camp and at slumber parties.

 One person starts the game by whispering a phrase to the person next to them.
 That person passes the phrase along to the next person.
 Each person repeats the process until it reaches the last person in the group.
 The last person shares the phrase with the whole group.
 The fun happens when everyone sees how much the original phrase changed along the way.
 Now that I’ve explained it you can see how telephone is the perfect game for a bunch of giggling girls.

-Paul used a version of telephone in his classroom-well sort of.
-When the class was studying propaganda-word of mouth-eye witnesses or something like that.
+Paul used a version of telephone in his classroom, well sort of.
+When the class was studying propaganda.
 Paul would pick one student and one fellow teacher to be in on his game.

-Paul would reprimand the student who was in on the game for some imaginary misdeed in front of the class-the discussion between Paul and the student would get pretty heated and end with Paul leaving to go to the Principal's office with the student.
+He would reprimand the student who was in on the game for some imaginary misdeed in front of the class.
+The discussion between Paul and the student would get pretty heated and end with Paul leaving to go to the Principal’s office with the student.

 Ever play telephone?